mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 ```

 > [!NOTE]
-> This option does not reflect the installed Security Update (SU).
+> This option does not reflect the installed Security Update (SU), only the Cumulative Update (CU).
 To verify it, use option 1 or 2.

 ## Exchange Server 2019